Caldwell Evolution

 Step 2 – Inventory and Assess Your Tools

-Step 3 – Look for Creative Storage and Give Everything a Home
+Step 3 – Get Creative Garden Shed Storage and Give Everything a Home

 Think vertical and you will find lots more fresh storage space that you may not have realized existed.
+Use your creativity to organize your garden shed.
 The rakes, hoes, shovels can be stored on hooks or nails on the walls.
 This will get them out of the way and make them readily available when you are ready to rake.
 If you have the funds, many garden or home supply stores sell mountable devices specifically designed for hanging gardening tools such as rakes.
 If you are looking to organize using limited or no funds, use straight nails for hanging rakes, hoes, shovels and almost everything in the shed.
 Have some fun seeing how many tools you can actually hang for storage.

 Hang one shopping bag on another hook or nail to hold your digging and planting tools and a separate one for your garden gloves.
 Cloth grocery bags, made from recycled plastic bags and readily available in stores, are a great storage tool.
 Label with a permanent marker or bright fabric paint.
 An alternative to hanging gloves and hand tools is to repurpose a wooden wind rack as a tool rack.